 There are a number of accommodation options available to you during your studies with us.

 Our Residences Office can guarantee an offer of a single occupancy place in University residences if you are an Erasmus+ student studying with us for a full academic year.
 There are a number of University residences and student houses to choose from, offering catered, part-catered and self-catered residences.
 Around 70% of residences have their own study bedroom and bathroom.
 Standard residences have bathroom facilities which are shared between four to eight people.
 Self-catered residences have communal kitchen areas.

-Our Residences Office cannot guarantee part session students a place in University residences.
-If you are a part session student then you can still apply for a place in University residences, but it is advisable to also seek accommodation in the private landlord sector.
-We will send you further information regarding private accommodation once you have been accepted onto your Erasmus+ placement.
+Our Residences Office cannot guarantee Erasmus+ students a place in University residences if they are completing a placement in the autumn or spring semester only.
+If you are a single semester Erasmus+ student then you can still apply for a place in University accommodation, but it is advisable to also seek accommodation in the private landlord sector.
+We will send you further information regarding private accommodation once you have been accepted onto your Erasmus+ placement

 If you arriving in September and will study with us for the Autumn semester only, it is highly unlikely that University Residences will be able to offer you a place in University accommodation.
 This is due to the high number of students arriving in Cardiff at this time.
 University Residences will only be able to let you know if they are able to allocate you a place in late September.
 There is therefore a possibility that University Residences may be able to be able to offer you a place from the first week of October.
 You can contact the Residences Office prior to your arrival in Cardiff to check availability by emailing email@example.com or calling +44 (0)29 2087 4849.